 - Personal Gift Shopper (Here we go… Spend OTHER peoples’ money!!
 Sign me up!
 You can earn $100 an hour.
-We are living on the decay side of the civilization curve, but let’s shop till we drop, okey-dokey??)
+We are living on the decay side of the civilization curve, but let’s shop till we drop, okeydokey??)

 - Santa (Too skinny to take this on.
-But the pay is damn good.
+But the pay is darn good.
 And it pulls in $100 – $200 an hour.
 I suspect the bushy beard and mustache serve as germ and virus protection, along with the gloves…)

-Anyone got a spare Santa beard and suit lying around??
+Anyone got a spare Santa beard and suit lying around?

-SeasonalFIRE in the great outdoors
+SeasonalFIRE Jobs in the Great Outdoors

 One other super fun seasonal gig I’m more familiar with is the river raft guide.
 A friend of Mrs. Cubert has spent her post-collegiate years leading rafting tours in Moab during the summer months, then takes a long winter break to travel like a vagabond, ala Anthony Bourdain.